 Mixing water and sachet contents

-Replace jar lid and shake until all powder has visibly dissolved.
+- Replace the jar lid and shake until all powder has visibly dissolved.

-Remove jar lid and fill the jar to the very top with more water.
+- Remove the jar lid and fill the jar to the very top with more water.

-Stir with a fork if necessary, to completely dissolve all sachet contents into the water.
-Replace lid and shake again.
+- Stir with a fork if necessary, to completely dissolve all sachet contents into the water.
+Replace the lid and shake again.

-Push the baffle down inside the Yogurt Maker as far as it will go.
+Push the spacer down inside the Yogurt Maker as far as it will go.
 Ensure it has the correct side facing upwards.

-The baffle controls the heat required to activate all the beneficial lactic cultures present in EasiYo.
+The spacer controls the heat required to activate all the beneficial lactic cultures present in EasiYo.

-Pour boiling water to the line JUST at the top of the baffle (no further) and BEFORE putting the Yogurt Jar into the Yogurt Maker.
+Pour boiling water JUST to the top of the spacer (no further) and BEFORE putting the Yogurt Jar into the Yogurt Maker.

 Too much hot water can destroy the cultures altogether or make the yogurt curdle.